 - Color-Coded Patrician: a cloak or cape of a single non-white color means a high ranking mage of the Rainbow, who is a magocrat and automatically also an aristocrat.
 Two colors means royalty.
 Three - high nobility.

 - Color-Coded Wizardry: Arc the Red are fire mages and militarists; Garam the Orange are healers and medics; Ugus the Yellow are specialists on sacrifice and necromancy; Kutul the Violet are necromancers too, but their specialty is breeding monsters.
 What do Flaviz the Green, Liv the Blue and Soley the Indigo exactly do, we are not told.
 If we judge by what Liv's iconic character, the sorceress Seges, does, its hat is probably politics.

 - Constructed World: One of many in Perumov's multiverse known as the Consistent.
 Later novels feature the world next door, Evial.

 - Dark Fantasy: The standard fantasy races hate each others' guts.
 The humans hate each others' guts, and both result in catastrophic wars.
 The Crystal Dragon Jesus only wants to have an Apocalypse.
 An Eldritch Abomination with a thousand young is on the loose, and the final battle merely gives them a temporary setback.
-If it isn't Dark Fantasy, this troper will eat her boots.
-Hell, a little more and it'll infringe on borders of Cosmic Horror.
+Hell, a little more and the story will infringe on the borders of Cosmic Horror.